VeraSa785/vera_sa_resume.md/README.md

 ## Skills
 **Programming**: Python, Java, TypeScript, SWIFT, SWIFT UI, HTML/CSS, JavaScript, SQL.

-Tools & Technologies: AWS, SNS, SQS, Lambda, Dynamo DB, Coral, React, Google Firebase, Flask, PostgreSQL, Postman, Git.
+**Tools & Technologies**: AWS, SNS, SQS, Lambda, Dynamo DB, Coral, React, Google Firebase, Flask, PostgreSQL, Postman, Git.

-**Adaptivity and flexibilit**y: during my Amazon internship, I worked with new technology.
-Despite the challenge, I quickly learned Java, Mockito, and other internal tools to complete my tasks.
+**Adaptivity and flexibilit**y: Adapted quickly to new technologies at Amazon, learning Java and Mockito to complete tasks efficiently and contribute to the team.

-**Teamwork skills**: I excel at fostering a positive work environment by bringing people together and promoting collaboration within my team.
-This strength enables us to perform at our best.
+**Teamwork skills**: Collaborated with a cross-functional team on a project, fostering a positive work environment and helping to complete the project ahead of schedule.

-**Excellent observational and attention to detail skills**: my +5 years of accounting experience have enhanced these skills, vital for daily ledger entries, tax return filing, and government report preparation.
+**Excellent observational and attention to detail skills**: My 5+ years of accounting experience have sharpened my observation and attention to detail skills.
+During a demo session at Amazon, I spotted an error in a statement, allowing the team to make necessary changes and present a successful demo.

 ## Technical Experience
 | Projects      | Description | Technologies     | GitHub |